Emergency AC Repair Guide: 5 Fast Steps

 Call a certified technician for electrical faults, refrigerant leaks, compressor failure, smoke, or burning smells.
 These hazards require licensed work and often legal documentation.
 Prompt professional response reduces risk and may lower future costs.
 If you manage critical facilities, trigger your contingency plan immediately.
 Ask for emergency SLAs and on-call technicians.
 For regular homes, you can try safe fixes first but do not delay a call when problems persist or when safety is in doubt.How to recognize compressor failure?

 Compressor failure often shows as loud clanking, a humming motor that will not start, or frequent overload trips.
 High head pressure with little or no cooling also points to compressor problems.
 You may see oil near the compressor enclosure.
+If your unit is making unusual sounds, our guide to fixing loud AC noises can help you identify the cause.
 Do not try to power a locked compressor directly.
 That can burn out the motor and raise replacement costs.
 Photograph the compressor nameplate and surrounding area for technician use.What signs mean a refrigerant leak?

 Refrigerant leaks show as reduced cooling, frost on evaporator coils, or hissing near lines.
 Look for oily residue at fittings or stains on insulation.
 Gauges showing low suction and low head pressure support a leak diagnosis.
 Do not add refrigerant unless you hold EPA certification.
 Many refrigerants are regulated.
 Take photos and note pressures to speed repair and compliance paperwork for your technician.When is the condenser unsafe to access?